rara64/armv5-homeassistant/README.md

 Image allows you to run Home Assistant on ARMv5 platform and is mainly build for NAS devices based on Kirkwood architecture.

-Everything that runs [bodhi's debian](https://forum.doozan.com/read.php?2,12096) for these boxes should run this image but you will need to recompile bodhi's kernel to include support for memory cgroup since Docker needs it for Linux images.
+Everything that runs [bodhi's debian](https://forum.doozan.com/read.php?2,12096) for these boxes should run this image.
 All components from [requirements_all.txt file in the Home Assistant Core repo](https://github.com/home-assistant/core/blob/dev/requirements_all.txt) are preinstalled which greatly improves the experience on old Kirkwood boxes.
 In case I missed something, please open an issue and I'll do my best.

+> [!NOTE]
+> Should you encounter any issues when running the image, try with a simple debian docker image first.
+In case this doesn't work, you'll have to recompile bodhi's kernel to include support for memory cgroup or update to the latest one if possible.
+Docker needs this kernel feature for Linux images.

 Use a similar command as the one provided in Home Assistant install guide to run the image:
 > docker run -d --name homeassistant --privileged --restart unless-stopped -e TZ MY_TIME_ZONE -v PATH_TO_YOUR_CONFIG:/config --network host rara64/armv5-homeassistant